jinghuazhao/FM-pipeline/README.md

 development will facilitate summary statistics from a variety of consortiua as with reference panels such as the HRC and 1000Genomes.

 A .gen.gz file is required for each region, named such that chr{chr}\_{start}\_{end}.gen.gz, together with a sample file.
-For our own data, [st.do](files/st.do) is written to generate such files from their whole chromosome counterpart using SNPinfo.dta.gz which has the following information,
+For our own data, [st.do](files/st.do) is written to generate such files from their whole chromosome counterpart using a .dta.gz which has the following information,

 chr |        rsid  |      RSnum |    pos |    FreqA2 |    info  | type |  A1  | A2
 ----|--------------|-------------|--------|-----------|----------|------|------|----
  1  | 1:54591_A_G  | rs561234294 |  54591 |  .0000783 |  .33544  |    0 |   A  |  G
  1  | 1:55351_T_A  | rs531766459 |  55351 |  .0003424 |   .5033  |    0 |   T  |  A
 ... | ... | ... | ... | ... | ... | ... | ... | ... |

-We may also work on a text version for instance SNPinfo.txt.

 ### --- The lead SNPs ---